beakerlib/ControlFlow/SessionControl/README.md

     Note, to execute a command using `sessionSend` you need to append **\\r** to confirm it on the prompt.

+- --

+    Optional explicit end of options.
+This is useful if the input starts with dashes (-).

 Returns **0** if successful.